 It’s essential that you fit your snorkel properly in order to be able to breathe comfortably.
 A snorkel tube may be on the left or right side of your face, depending on the way it has been manufactured and which side is more comfortable for you.
-This prevents the snorkel from coming loose in the water or any water seeping into it, making you cough, choke and in the worst-case scenario, losing control in the water.
+This prevents the snorkel from coming loose in the water or any water seeping into it, making you cough, choke, and in the worst-case scenario, lose control in the water.

 The first step is to get the right snorkel before you move on to fitting it properly.

 In order to have an enjoyable experience, it is imperative that you select the right type of snorkel.

 A basic snorkel is just a simple tube with a mouthpiece and no added features.
 It can be bent around a little, but it is not very flexible.

 This type of snorkel features a flexible tube and is likely to have additional features, such as a purge valve.
 The purge valve collects any water that enters the tube in a space below the mouthpiece and allows the water to be drained from here rather than having to blow it out from the top of the tube.